material-components/material-components-android/docs/components/NavigationDrawer.md

 block interaction with the rest of an app’s content with a scrim.
 They are elevated above most of the app’s UI and don’t affect the screen’s layout grid.

-They are primarily for use on mobile where screen space is limited, and can be replaced by standard drawers on tablet and desktop.
+They are primarily used for mobile devices where screen space is limited, and can be replaced by standard drawers on tablet and desktop.

 ### Modal navigation drawer example